Adamant-im/AIPs/AIPS/aip-18.md

 ## Simple Summary

-This proposal introduces the ability to add files to chat in ADAMANT Messenger apps.
+This proposal introduces a decentralized file transfer feature in ADAMANT Messenger apps.

 ## Abstract

 The ability to send files within the messaging platform enhances communication by providing users with a versatile and efficient means of sharing information.
 Sending files allows users to exchange various types of content, including documents, images, videos, and more, directly within the chat interface.
 This functionality promotes collaboration, facilitates the sharing of important documents, and enriches conversations by providing context and additional information.

-Whether it's sharing work-related documents, personal photos, or multimedia content, the feature enhances the utility and usefulness of the messaging platform, enabling seamless communication and information exchange between users.
+The critical difference of file transfer in ADAMANT is sticking to a privacy approach, utilizing decentralized file storages such as [InterPlanetary File System (IPFS)](https://en.wikipedia.org/wiki/InterPlanetary_File_System) and different storage blockchains.
+It follows the concept of privacy and censorship resistance appropriate to ADAMANT.

 ## Motivation

-To establish a consistent and standardized approach for implementing file sending in ADAMANT Messenger apps, a comprehensive specification is necessary.
+A comprehensive specification is necessary to establish a consistent and standardized approach for implementing decentralized file transfer in ADAMANT Messenger apps.

 ## Specification

+In the overview, decentralized file transfer includes:

+- Encrypting a file utilizing the same end-to-end encryption as specified in [AIP-4](https://aips.adamant.im/AIPS/aip-4)
+- Uploading an encrypted file to a decentralized storage node and receiving its ID
+- Sending this ID to a recipient in the ADM rich text message
+- Whenever later, a recipient decrypts the ADM messages, downloads a file (from any node of decentralized storage), and decrypts it

+While encrypting and receiving/decrypting steps are described in other AIPs, sending file IDs in messages requires a specification.
-To enable file sharing within the chat feature, the client must send an ADM rich message (as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5))) containing the necessary file information.
-The structure of the message object includes fields such as `file_id`, `file_type`, `file_size`, `preview_id`, `file_name`, `nonce`, and `preview_nonce`.

-The file_id field represents the unique identifier of the file.
+After a client has a file ID, it sends an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5)), containing storage and file information.
+The `file_id` field represents the unique identifier of a file.
 Other fields provide additional information such as file type, size, preview ID, file name, and nonces for encryption.

 ## Syntax

-According to [AIP-5](https://aips.adamant.im/AIPS/aip-5)), field `transaction.asset.chat.message` must contain *encrypted stringified* JSON
+According to [AIP-5](https://aips.adamant.im/AIPS/aip-5)), field `transaction.asset.chat.message` must contain *encrypted stringified* JSON with attached file information.

-The structure of the file object is as follows:
+The structure of the file transfer object is as follows:

 ````
 {